gabe00122/personal-site/src/posts/basic-actor-critic.md

 This also providing a way for our later state predictions to influence our earlier state predictions, so that with enough repetitions, the predictions at the end of the episode should help determine the predictions at the beginning of the episode.

-This is technically semi-gradient decent because the gradient at Value(S+1) is ignored.
+This is technically semi-gradient descent because the gradient at Value(S+1) is ignored.
 A consequence of this is that the value function doesn't converge to the true reward approximation but a point close to it called TD fixed point.

 ```python